rspamd/rspamd.com/doc/configuration/redis.md

 }
 ~~~

-In this example, `dmarc` module will use different servers set than other modules.
-To exclude specific modules from using of the common redis options, you can add them to the list of `disabled_modules`, for example:
+In this example, the `dmarc` module will use a different set of servers than other modules.
+If you want to exclude specific modules from using the common Redis options, you can add them to the `disabled_modules` list, like this:

 ~~~ucl
 # /etc/rspamd/local.d/redis.conf